swatidantu/robocomp-blog-web/projects/index.md

 12 **Insex**

 Insex is a hexapod machine built by last year undergraduates.
 It’s parts are made with a Nylon-Fiberglass compound.
-Joints are powered by 12 servo motors controlled by three cascaded commertial boards.
+Joints are powered by 12 servo motors controlled by three cascaded commercial boards.
 It’s small brain is C++ coded in a computer outside the body following a fairly complex component-based distributed design.
 The main limitation is the absence of force-feedback from the feet.

 ![Smiley face](https://robolab.unex.es/images/stories/robots/bot.jpg)

 13 **Miura**

 Miura is the stereo version of Pulguita.
-Five degrees of freeedom with digital PID controlled servos and two ISight Firewire cameras.
+Five degrees of freedom with digital PID controlled servos and two ISight Firewire cameras.
 Specially indicated for the new dual-core processors.

 ![Smiley face](https://robolab.unex.es/images/stories/robots/miura1.jpg)